zer2/fantasy-basketball-optimizer/about/turnovers.md

 Punting or soft-punting turnovers is about as beneficial as punting other categories.
 With this evidence, there is no reason to treat it differently.

-It should be noted that this test does not cover argument 2B because all player statistics are known beforehand, making it imposssible for any drafter to have a surprisingly good team.
+It should be noted that this test does not cover argument the circumstance under which one drafter has an overall advantage, because all player statistics are known beforehand, making it imposssible for any drafter to have a surprisingly good team.
 There remains the possibility that in a real league, with some uncertainty about how players are going to perform, the best-positioned drafters will have a significant advantage in general.
 If the heuristic of section 2B is wrong or misleading, perhaps turnovers become significantly less important in that case

 ## 5. Conclusion